mwanagenzi/mwanagenzi/README.md

 Moses Ngure
 =====================

-Flutter Developer | Android Developer
+Flutter | Android Developer
 -------------------
-I design and build mobile applications using FLutter (Dart) and Kotlin for Android OS
+I design and build mobile applications using Flutter (Dart) and Kotlin for Android OS
 -------------------

 * 🌍  I'm based in Nairobi,Kenya